BipolarDevelopmental DisabilitiesDisability EventsDown SyndromeGeneralSensory Disabilities

 • Treated primarily with surgical shunting or endoscopic third ventriculostomy (ETV).

-Infographic of Hydrocephalus Awareness Month
+infographic of Hydrocephalus Awareness Month

 🎗 Why Hydrocephalus Awareness Month Matters